Supporting Community Development through Urban Arts Education

 The URB_ART project is a response to the COVID19 crisis, which has inhibited intercultural exchange and severely affected the creative education sector.
 Possible ongoing pandemic constraints and changes will be taken into account by the project by implementing innovative formats of (digital) education, communication, participation, dissemination.

 This project aims to support low-skilled adults in marginalized communities through activities and concepts of Urban Arts Education.
-Social inclusion and empowerment of this target group are the focus of the project activities and results.
-By providing scientific studies and technical literature on the potentials of Urban Arts Education, a sustainable awareness of the target groups of this project shall be created.
+Social inclusion and empowerment of this (indirect) target group are the focus of the project activities and results.
+By providing scientific studies and technical literature on the potentials of Urban Arts Education, a sustainable awareness of the (direct) target groups of this project, which are associated adult and community educators, social workers, professionals from the artistic and cultural sector and independent arts educators and artists, as well as policy- and decision-makers, shall be created.

 The goals and planned outputs of the project are:

 - A „Baseline Survey on transdisciplinary and multilingual Urban Arts Education” which will formulate national and transnational needs and challenges with regard to marginalization in the fields of culture and education as well as success indicators with regard to Urban Arts Education.
 The survey will be based on a query, interviews and focus groups in each of the partner countries.

 - Development of a “Compendium of storytelling resources through Urban Arts Education”, which aims to list success stories for transdisciplinary and multilingual Urban Arts Education based on the baseline survey.

 - An “In-Service training package on Urban Arts Education”, to offer opportunities for further education for adult education providers and community actors.